 - An individual pump is an Ur-Element : "an object (concrete or abstract) which is not a set, but that may be an element of a set". (instances of relationship and multidimensional_object are also Ur-Elements).

 rdf:types are often redundant, but useful from an application point of view.
-Part 8 dictates that, typically, both shall be declared.
+Part 8 dictates that rdf:type shall be declared for each Thing..

 - The added entity types are, provisionally, stored in the Part 12 lci: ontology (lci = life cycle integration).
-In the future, at the time that Part 2 required an update, these will be incorporated in Part 2.
+In the future, at the time that Part 2 requires an update, these will be incorporated in Part 2.

 The extended data model is set-up such that it is possible to use:

 - the Part 2 data model without extensions ("pure Part 2), or

 - the federation of the Part 2 data model and that extension; since the ClassOfArrangedIndividual is deprecated then, its subtypes are as well in the extension, being redeclared as subtypes of the new ClassOfPhysicalObject that replaces that ClassOfArrangedIndividual (see here).

 These new entity types fit in the Part 2 model as shown in the graph below *).

 Extensions to ISO 15926-2 data model *)

 *) The additions of members of the other subtypes of ClassOfPhysicalObject are not shown for editiorial reasons.
 They cannot be instantiated and are used as top of a hierarchy in the RDL only.

 Specialized entity types for use in ISO 15926-7 Templates